rovsuite/monterey/README.md

 -Finally, spread the word!

--You can also talk to developers on freenode.net at the #Monterey channel
+-You can find our wiki at monterey.wikia.com